Note: Minor spoilers for Netflix’s The Witcher Season one and two

 Then you sit in a room with 8 – 10 other writers and break down the shape of the season by episode and break each episode into beats which usually go up on cards on a whiteboard.

-When the writers have the shape for the episode it is then you’re sent off to write an outline of what happens which the studio and the network can approve and afterwards you take their notes and go work on the script.
+When the writers have the shape for the episode it is then you’re sent off to write an outline of what happens which the studio and the network can approve and afterward you take their notes and go work on the script.

 ‘That’s where it gets granular and it is all you,’ Declan says.
 ‘You get notes on your first draft from the Showrunner, network, and producers, and then you rewrite.
 Then usually the showrunner will take a pass and make any changes they want.
 Then it is off to production, where budget and practicalities take the reins and you rewrite again to make all the new pieces and cuts work.’

 ‘It is also completely time-consuming, and you are exhausted at the end of it all.
-Then you take a break for a few weeks, catch up on some life stuff; teeth, doctor, taxes, dead houseplants and so on… Your body and mind have been hanging on for this moment, so you inevitably get sick, recover, then take the next gig and do it all again.’
+Then you take a break for a few weeks, catch up on some life stuff; teeth, doctor, taxes, dead houseplants, and so on… Your body and mind have been hanging on for this moment, so you inevitably get sick, recover, then take the next gig and do it all again.’

 How Declan De Barra got into The Witcher

 Declan’s most recent work was on Netflix’s big hit The Witcher starring Henry Cavill and Anya Chalotra where he wrote Episode Four, ‘Of Banquets, Bastards, and Burials’.

 He says that the experience was a blast to write on, especially as he loves fantasy.

 ‘I met The Witcher showrunner, Lauren Hissrich, and we got on like a house on fire.
 She wanted a European voice and I fitted in,’ he says.

 ‘It was the first time I had worked on adapting books, which is a balancing act as you want to do the books justice but also make it work for TV.
 The two are different mediums and what works for one might not for the other.’